skycoin/hardware-wallet-go/README.md

 # Pre-release testing

-Pre-release testing procedure requires [skycoin-cli](https://github.com/skycoin/skycoin/tree/develop/cmd/cli).
+Pre-release testing procedure requires [skycoin-cli](https://github.com/skycoin/skycoin/tree/develop/cmd/cli) of version strictly greater than `0.26.0`.
 Please [install it](https://github.com/skycoin/skycoin/blob/develop/cmd/cli/README.md#install) if not available in your system.
 Some operations in the process require [running a Skycoin node](https://github.com/skycoin/skycoin/tree/master/INTEGRATION.md#running-the-skycoin-node).
 Also clone [Skywallet firmware repository](https://github.com/skycoin/hardware-wallet/) in advance.

 The instructions that follow are meant to be followed for Skywallet devices flashed without memory protection.
 If your device memory is protected then some values might be different e.g. `firmwareFeatures`.